Installing Ubisoft Connect on the Steam Deck

 If the double quotes are not there, then you will need to manually add them by tapping into the field and using the keyboard.

-Some versions of Steam don’t automatically add these causing the Ubisoft Connect client not to load.
+Some versions of Steam don’t automatically add these which will cause the Ubisoft Connect client not to load.

 Ensure fields feature double-quotes